Want To Help Animals? Don’t Forget The Chickens

 When it comes to making life good for our beloved companion animals, our generosity knows few bounds.
 Americans spend nearly US$70 billion annually on feeding, grooming and boarding our pets, as well as paying for their medical care and adoption fees.

 But sadly, we also euthanize more than 1.5 million shelter dogs and cats every year because the supply of companion animals outpaces demand.
+Rested Paws reports that only 710,000 animals from shelters return to owners each year.
 For a nation of unabashed animal lovers, that’s a sad and shocking statistic.

 That contradiction may explain why so many Americans give generously to charities that promote animal welfare.
 Charity Navigator lists more than 300 of these nonprofit groups.
 According to my calculations, they collectively raise close to $1.9 billion a year.

 But peruse that list of major animal welfare nonprofits and one thing becomes clear – the primary beneficiaries of their compassion are companion animals.
 Less than 1 percent of all the money donated to animal charities supports groups that exclusively advocate for farmed animals.